 These Hawaiian ham and cheese sliders are out of this world!
-Maybe you’ve had ham and Swiss buns before, but never like this.
-I decided to give them a tropical twist with a slice of pineapple and a barbeque sauce topping that is to die for!
+Ham and Swiss sliders with a tropical twist – a slice of pineapple and a barbecue sauce topping that is to die for!

 Hawaiian Ham and Cheese Sliders

 When I lived in Virginia, my roommate made the best ham sliders I ever tasted.